kwundram2602/geosoft2-2023/image-warping-and-gdalcubes/handout.md

 # Image Warping and Gdalcubes

+### Problems with time series of satellite imagery

 When someone is working with collections and time series of satellite imagery it is possible to run into problems quickly.
  Some of these problems are :
   1. Images from different areas of the world may have __different spatial reference systems__